 Born into a family long active in the Maine lumber industry, Hyrcanus and his two brothers migrated from their native Maine to the Washington Territory in 1872, eventually settling in the county of Snohomish.
 It was here that the three Blackman bothers soon began plotting their business future, and within a few years of their resettlement had built up a very lucrative lumber and logging business.
 This business eventually grew to include a large sawmill and a mercantile store, the latter being under the supervision of Hyrcanus.

 From Volume II of The History of the Pacific Northwest: Oregon and Washington (1889).

 While the two older Blackman brothers were the prime movers in this burgeoning logging industry, it was Hyrcanus alone who became active in politics in the territory.
-Hyrcanus was regarded as the financial brains behind the family business success and this probably helped with his political career, as the county of Snohomish elected him to the Washington Territorial Legislature in 1878 and 1880.
+Hyrcanus was regarded as the financial brains behind the family business success and this probably helped with his political career, as the county of Snohomish elected him to the Washington Territorial Legislature in 1878.
 In addition to his burgeoning political career, Hyrcanus also began to develop his own business interests in the county, building his own general store in the mid 1880s and later constructing the luxurious Penobescot Hotel in 1888.

-In 1890, Blackman's political star rose again when he was elected as the first Mayor of the city of Snohomish (which had incorporated itself as a city that same year).
+In 1890, Blackman's political star rose again when he was chosen as the first Mayor of the city of Snohomish (which had incorporated itself as a city that same year).
 Research on his term gives mention that he served until December 1890, when the new city elected Emory Ferguson.
-Although most sources list Blackman as the city's "inaugural" mayor, some sources list the aforementioned Ferguson as the first holder of the office.
+Although most sources list Blackman as the city's "inaugural" mayor, most sources list the aforementioned Ferguson as the first holder of the office.